Martín Cortés, 2nd Marquess of the Valley of Oaxaca: Later years

 Given his exile in Spain, he had to rely on able administrators to run the sprawling estates of the Marquessate of the Valley of Oaxaca.
 The position of administrator (the "governor") was leased to the highest bidder for nine years, which guaranteed him income and in exchange, the governor had considerable power over virtually all aspects of the estate: administrative, fiscal, and judicial.
 As with the estates of the Jesuits in New Spain, the Marquesado was administered as a unit despite the scattered individual haciendas in central and southern Mexico.
 They were business enterprises run for profit.
 The administrators handled all matters pertaining to the estate.
 A codex held by the Latin American Library at Tulane University, the "Atatepec Land Claim [Petition to recover a tract of land from the marques]," describes litigation against him.

+Personal life

+While in Spain, he married his cousin, Doña Ana Ramírez de Arellano (1533–1578), daughter of the Count of Aguilar, Don Pedro Ramírez de Arellano.
+Together, they were the parents of the following children: